grain-lang/grain/stdlib/json.md

 }
 ```

-Represents errors for JSON parsing along with a human readable text message.
+Represents errors for JSON parsing along with a human readable message.

 ## Values